 The information on this page is for mandated notifiers.
 If you are a concerned member of the public, see the child abuse report line page on the sa.gov.au website for information about making a report to the child abuse report line.
 Always call 000 if it is an emergency.

 Child abuse can happen to any child in any family.
 The abuse may be:

 The following lists should be used as a guide only to help determine if your suspicions of abuse are well-founded, and should be reported to the child abuse report line.

-Keep a record of any observations by using the concerns checklist (PDF 27KB).
+Keep a record of any observations by using the concerns checklist.
 Information recorded from the checklist greatly enhances the quality of any subsequent reports to the child abuse report line.

 The following indicators may indicate sexual abuse:

 - bite marks

 - sexually transmitted diseases

 - sleep disturbance